Fix WD My Passport Hard Drive Not Detected, But LED is Blinking

 • Connect WD My Passport via USB 3.0 cable to a proper USB port.

-It might resolve the problem you had, WD My Passport hard drive not detected, but the LED is blinking.
+It might resolve the problem you had, WD My Passport hard drive not detected.

 5) Disable USB Selective Suspend